AdobeDocs/analytics.en/help/components/metrics/count-repeat-instances.md

 In Workspace, you can choose to [include/exclude repeat instances](/help/analyze/analysis-workspace/build-workspace-project/freeform-overview.md) under **[!UICONTROL Project]** > **[!UICONTROL Project info and settings]**.
 They are included by default.

 >[!NOTE]
->This setting does not apply to Flow or Fallout visualizations.
-In Workspace, Flow has its own setting for removing repeats under its Settings.
+>This setting does not apply to [!UICONTROL Flow] or [!UICONTROL Fallout] visualizations.
+In Workspace, [!UICONTROL Flow] has its own [setting](/help/analyze/analysis-workspace/visualizations/c-flow/flow-settings.md) for removing repeats.
 In Reports & Analytics, the Flow report has always removed repeat instances by default.